 I continued to be an avid romance reader in college and law school, where my voracious romance reading likely affected what I absorbed from my classes.
 I mean, for years I thought the phrase “talk softly and carry a big stick” was dating advice.
 Ahem.

 Before embarking on a writing career, I practiced media law in the nation’s capital.
 Still, a romance novel was always within arm’s reach.
 Now that I no longer brave the treacherous commute to DC, I have ample time to hone my craft and plot stories about imperfect characters finding their perfect match.
-Okay, I’m going to be real: I wear sweatpants most days and spend far too much time on Twitter.
+Okay, I’m going to be real: I wear sweatpants most days and spend far too much time on social media.

 USA Today bestselling author Mia Sosa writes funny, flirty, and moderately steamy contemporary romances that celebrate our multicultural world.
 Her books have received praise and recognition from Kirkus Reviews, Library Journal, Publishers Weekly, O, The Oprah Magazine, The Washington Post, Buzzfeed, Entertainment Weekly, and more.